rngtang/Telephone-Assistant/README.md

 cd /telephone-assistant
 ```

-From here, activate the virtual environment:
+From here, all commands will be run in this project directory.
+Activate the virtual environment using this command:

 ```bash
 source openai-env/bin/activate